Fl4gu1z0wsky/CEH/README.md

 **802.11i** - Implemented as Wi-Fi Protected Access II (WPA2).
 This standard specifies security mechanisms for wireless networks, replacing the short Authentication and privacy clause.
 It deprecated broken Wired Equivalent Privacy (WEP).
 Published in 2004.

 **802.11n** - It operates on both the 2.4 GHz and the 5 GHz bands.
 Support for 5 GHz bands is optional.
 Its net data rate ranges from 54 Mbit/s to 600 Mbit/s.
 Published in 2006.

+**WPA3-Entreprise** - In January 2018, the Wi-Fi Alliance announced WPA3 as a replacement to WPA2.
+The new standard uses an equivalent 192-bit cryptographic strength in WPA3-Enterprise mode (AES-256 in GCM mode with SHA-384 as HMAC), and still mandates the use of CCMP-128 (AES-128 in CCM mode) as the minimum encryption algorithm in WPA3-Personal mode.
+It was introduced with IEEE 802.11s.

 **Quantum coin flipping** - It is used between two participants who do not trust each other.
 The participants communicate via a quantum channel and exchange information through the transmission of qubits.